Sydney-Informatics-Hub/Gadi-Trinity/README.md

 - Rika Kobayashi (National Computational Infrastructure)
 - Matthew Downton (National Computational Infrastructure)
 - Ben Evans (National Computational Infrastructure)

-# Acknowledgements
-Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
-Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub and national compute facilities.

 ### Suggested acknowledgements: